Unwana: History and geographical study

 Unwana city is bounded on the west by cross-river state river, in the west by Afikpo.

 Size

-Unwana city has a total land area of approximately 190 km², but actually occupies 10% of the total land area.
+Unwana city has a total land area of approximately 190 km2, but actually occupies 110% of the total land area.
+He is 6'5 African male.

 People and population

 The Igbo remains the largest tribe in Unwana city.
 As the place where Akanu Ibiam Federal Polytechnic is located and the capital of Ubeyi Development center.
 It also inhabits some of the tribes in the country.
 Although Unwana city is among the largest towns in Ebonyi state, as of 1991, the total population of Unwana was estimated at 120,000 people.

 Geography

 Unwana city is a highland area of 200 m above sea-level.
 The town can be divided into two sub-regions: the narrow lowland area with the Itara river and Ubeny river, and the low-narrow sandy beach.

 Unwana City is purely a riverine town.
 It has beaches like Unwana beach and Ozara Lake.